learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PrismaORM.md

 ```
 npm install prisma --save-dev
 ```
-To install the package.
-Then run
+To install the package using npm, if you wish you can also use yarn or bun or any popular JavaScript package manager.
+Afterwards please run
 ```
 npx prisma init --datasource-provider sqlite
 ```